 CLASSIFICATION NUMBER 1132

-IMMEDIATE SUPERVISOR Vice President for Diversity and Inclusion
+IMMEDIATE SUPERVISOR Assistant Vice President for Multicultural Services

-The Director, TRIO Programs, is the primary liaison between the TRIO Programs (Student Support Services and Upward Bound) and University administrators, faculty, public school district partners, participants, parents, and community representatives interested in the TRIO programs.
-The Director, TRIO Programs ensures that the programs meet established goals, objectives, and federal guidelines and is responsible for program development, implementation, and management of day-to-day operations, planning, supervision and evaluation of programs and program staff, budgeting, maintaining appropriate program records, and preparing and submitting time and effort reports and mandated compliance reports.
-The Director, TRIO Programs prepares grant applications and ensures awareness and understanding of TRIO programs by providing presentations and networking.
+The Executive Director of TRIO Programs and Multicultural Student Retention is the primary liaison between the TRIO Programs (Student Support Services and Upward Bound) and University administrators, faculty, public school district partners, participants, parents, and community representatives interested in the TRIO and student retention programs.
+The Executive Director of TRIO Programs and Multicultural Student Retention ensures that the programs meet established goals, objectives, and federal guidelines and is responsible for program development, implementation, and management of day-to-day operations, planning, supervision and evaluation of programs and program staff, budgeting, maintaining appropriate program records, and preparing and submitting time and effort reports and mandated compliance reports.
+The Executive Director of TRIO Programs and Multicultural Student Retention prepares grant applications and ensures awareness and understanding of TRIO and student retention programs by providing presentations and networking.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Master’s degree in educational administration, academic/career counseling, educational leadership, or a related field is required.

 Experience: At least three years of experience in educational program management, personnel management, and fiscal management are required.
 Experience working with Upward Bound, other TRIO programs, student support services, or other programs focused on low-income, first generation, or academically disadvantaged students is preferred.
 Prior experience working with students from diverse backgrounds is preferred.
 A record of inclusive conduct and evidence of multicultural skills in the workplace is preferred.